 - an MP1584 5V/3A buck converter (for powering peripherals)

 - I2C output connectors for our absolute encoders

 All of the code for our robot was built around the Arduino platform in C++.

 - an open-loop gait controller for generating synchronized leg trajectories in an alternating tripod gait

 - six local joint controllers: these are simple PD loops w/ velocity feedforwards

-- a set of dynamically configurable settings which can be pushed to & pulled from the EEPROM (this is primarily for control loop tuning on the fly)
+- a set of dynamically configurable settings which can be pushed to & pulled from the EEPROM (primarily for control loop tuning on the fly)